fbpx

 In terms of lighting, the resort has changed the area’s general lighting to more energy-efficient LED lights and is in the process of doing the same for slope lights, according to their renewal schedule.

 All the slopes in the resort have artificial snow.
-In the past 10 years, the resort has invested around one million Euros in making its snowmaking system more efficient.
-The aim of the investment has been to make the system more efficient when it comes to production but also energy efficiency.
+The resort monitors, tests and invests continuously to improve the energy efficiency of the producing snow.
+In the past 10 years, the resort has invested around one million Euros in snowmaking systems.
 Along with these investments, the resort’s need for electrical energy has decreased in comparison to the amount of snow made in cubic metres.

 The Environment